nunocalaim/nunocalaim.github.io/_posts/2021-02-05-cellular-automata.md

 A Cellular Automata can be generally described as a collection of cells, agents or pixels, whose states evolve according to a given rule.
 One important aspect of these systems is that all cells follow the exact same state-update rule.

-There are many types of Cellular Automata, and the goal of this post is not to describe them all.
+Although there are many types of Cellular Automata, the goal of this post is not to describe them all.
 Instead it's best to understand them by two well known examples:

 ### Wolfram's Elementary Cellular Automata

 This is arguably the simplest Cellular Automata.
 Cells (pixels) have binary states, evolve in discrete time, and interact in a one-dimensional space.
 In other words, you can imagine these pixels distributed along a line, and each having one of two colors (black or white).
-Furthermore, at each simulation time step, each pixel decides its new color depending on the color of its two immediate neighbors (as well as its own color).
+Furthermore, at each simulation time step, each pixel decides its new color based on a fixed rule that depends on its own color, as well as the color of its two immediate neighbors.

-In this simple case, there are actually $$2^{2^3}=256$$ possible rules and Stephen Wolfram analysed all of them.
-Most of the rules do not produce interesting behavior, but some get quite interesting.
+In this simple case, there are actually $$2^{2^3}=256$$ possible rules and Stephen Wolfram analysed each one of them.
+Most rules do not produce interesting behavior, but some get quite interesting.
 One such interesting rule was Rule 30, which can be expressed in the following image:

 ![The definition of Rule 30](/assets/img/Rule30.gif "Rule 30 in Elementary Cellular Automata"){:.center-image}

-This image shows in the top row all 8 possibilities of both a pixel color as well as its neighbours.
-And in the bottom row the rule defines what new color the middle pixel will become in the following time step.
+This image shows all the 8 different color combinations for any given pixel and its 2 neighbours (top row), and then defines what new color the center pixel (bottom row) must become in the following time step.

 Rule 30 is interesting because it gives rise to chaotic behavior.
 The image below shows the evolution (from top to bottom) when starting from a single black pixel in the middle.